-Whenever you have a question, you should email Professor Gernsbacher [MAGernsb@wisc.edu].
+Whenever you have a question, you should feel free to email Professor Gernsbacher [MAGernsb@wisc.edu].

-Title your email message PSY 225: QuestionSend your email message from your wisc.edu email address.
+Use, as the subject of your email message, PSY 225: Question Send your email message from your wisc.edu email address.
 Please do NOT email the TAs.